DSIP-UPatras/sEMG-hilbert-curve/README.md

-# Hilbert sEMG data scanning for hand gesture recognition based on Deep Learning
+# Hilbert sEMG data scanning for hand gesture recognition based on deep learning
-Accompaniment code for the manuscript 'Hilbert sEMG data scanning for hand gesture recognition based on Deep Learning' published in Springer Neural Computing and Applications (NCAA) [DOI: 10.1007/s00521-020-05128-7](www.doi.org/10.1007/s00521-020-05128-7).
+Accompaniment code for the manuscript 'Hilbert sEMG data scanning for hand gesture recognition based on deep learning' published in Springer Neural Computing and Applications (NCAA) [DOI: 10.1007/s00521-020-05128-7](https://www.doi.org/10.1007/s00521-020-05128-7).

 ## Abstract
 Deep learning has transformed the field of data analysis by dramatically improving the state of the art in various classification and prediction tasks, especially in the area of computer vision.